Inksaver/GCSE_To_A_Level_with_Python/Tutorial-Part10-OOPAdventureGame.md

 		self._damage = value

 ```
 Most tutorials you see on sub-classing work on the principle that the sub-class is written in the same file as the main class.
 This one is not.
-It is a separate file, which has a number of consequenses:
+It is a separate file, which has a number of consequences:
 1. It has to import the item class file before it can be used.
 2. It also means the "inherits from class" in the constructor is in the format `item.Item` as seen in `class Weapon(item.Item):`
 3. The keyword 'super' as used in `super.__init__()` cannot be used.
 You get the error `builtins.TypeError: descriptor '__init__' requires a 'super' object but received a 'Weapon'`